 The Head of UNDP in Barbados and the Eastern Caribbean is Mr. Magdy Martinez-Soliman, Resident Representative.
 The Deputy Resident Representative is Mr. Ugo Blanco while, the Operations Coordinator is Ms. Selena Gooding.

-Senior Officials head the different programme and operational units: Ms. Sonia Headley-Griffith (Human Resources); Ms. Perry Parris (Finance); Mr. Dwayne Nurse (Procurement); Ms. Danielle Evanson (Sustainability Solutions and Energy); Mr. Marlon Clarke (Prevention, Recovery and Resilience); Mr. Jason LaCorbiniere (Monitoring and Evaluation); Ms. Cherise Adjodha (Poverty, Governance and Gender); and Ms. Nikola Simpson (Blue Economy Accelerator Lab).
+Senior Officials head the different programme and operational units: Ms. Sonia Headley-Griffith (Human Resources); Ms. Perry Parris (Finance); Mr. Dwayne Nurse (Procurement); Mr. Marlon Clarke (Prevention, Recovery and Resilience); Mr. Jason LaCorbiniere (Poverty, Governance and Monitoring and Evaluation); and Ms. Nikola Simpson (Blue Economy Accelerator Lab).
 Mr. Luis Francisco Thais leads the recovery operations in Dominica and Ms. Mellissa Johnson leads recovery operations in Barbuda.

 An organigramme of the full Barbados staff complement can be viewed here; our team in the Eastern Caribbean will be added shortly.